 What we are doing: Bravely facing HIV diagnosis together

 The Global Access Program is the Roche Group’s proactive response to an enormous humanitarian challenge.
 Since its inception in 2014, the programme has increased access to HIV viral load tests at substantially reduced prices in sub-Saharan Africa and countries where the disease burden is highest.
-The Global Access Program focuses on the complete continuum of care, from testing to monitoring and education, and works to optimise efforts on a regional basis
+The Global Access Program focuses on the complete continuum of care, from sample collection and transportation, testing, result delivery to monitoring and education, and works to optimise efforts on a regional basis

 For example, blood samples can be taken at a local healthcare centre and dried on a card.
 Because there is no need for refrigeration, and a small amount of blood is enough, they can be sent through the post for HIV testing.